ictxiangxin/boson/README.md

 N : int | float ;
 ```

-> NOTICE: The null reduce production present as "~" (without quotation marks).
+> NOTICE: The null reduce production present as "~" (without quotation marks) or write nothing.

 There are some command can add to grammar file, these commands start with "%", the form is: